nextstrain/nextstrain.org/static-site/content/blog/2025-05-30-introducing-nextstrain-run.md

 Getting started with a pathogen's workflows doesn't involve Git like in the past.
 Instead, you initially set up the pathogen with `nextstrain setup` (e.g.
 `nextstrain setup measles`).
-This downloads the pathogen's files into a isolated and automatically-managed location.
+This downloads the pathogen's files into an isolated and automatically-managed location.
 (And while you’re not expected to ever need to dig into that location, it’s not hidden from you either.)
 The latest version of the pathogen is set up by default, but multiple specific